joomla/docs.joomla.org/docs/guided-tours/views/tour.md

 - **Language**.
 Select the language for this tour.
 Keep the default of 'All' if you are not using the **multi-language feature**.

 - **Component Selector**.
 The tour will only be visible in pages of the selected extensions.
 Use 'All' to show the tour in all pages of the administration.
+This is a mandatory field.

 - **Note**.
 This is for the administrator's use (for example, to document information about this tour).